 As you need to provide proof that you are entitled to a set of number plates, the scheme makes it much harder to obtain plates illegitimately.

-Who is exempt from the RNPS?
+Who is exempt from the DVLA RNPS?

 There are some exceptions to the UK’s RNPS legislation, including:

-- supply plates for newly registered vehicles
+- Supplying plates for newly registered vehicles

-- suppliers located entirely outside the UK
+- Suppliers located entirely outside the UK

-- components manufacturers who don’t sell complete plates
+- Components manufacturers who don’t sell complete plates

-- companies who fit plates to their own vehicles but do not supply them to anyone else.
+- Companies who fit plates to their own vehicles but do not supply them to anyone else.